Beginner’s Goat Care

 Fencing

 You may be thinking of letting your goats roam the yard, and for some this may work, but for many the goats become a bit more obtrusive than they expected.
 They will hop into your car roof, chew on the shirt tails of your guests, eat your shrubs and flowers, peel the bark from your trees and even nibble on house siding.
 As long as goats are given what they need in their pen or pasture, they shouldn’t be bratty escape artists(Food, water, shelter, other goats and adequate space).
 We have found cattle panels to be the best fencing option for us, though baby goats can get through it unless you add some welded or woven wire near the bottom.
-Hog panels would be best but are more expensive.
+Hog panels would be best but are more expensive and heavier.
 More about fencing here.
 Fencing your goats in will also protect them from eating poisonous plants or your neighbor’s landscaping which likely won’t be appreciated.
 Another list of poisonous plants here.

 Neighborhood dogs(or your own family dog) can be a threat to your goats, as well as wild predators such as coyotes and cougars.
 You will need to be sure your goats’ fencing is secure enough so dogs and predators can’t get to them.
 Since many predators are often most threatening during the nighttime, you may choose to lock your goats into the barn or shelter at night.